abhich98/resume-lm/README.md

 </div>

+## 🔱 Fork Information & Development Context

+This repository is a fork of the original ResumeLM project by olyaiy, available at https://github.com/olyaiy/resume-lm.
+All credit for the foundational work and initial vision goes to the original creator.

+This fork has adapted its development methodology.
+I primarily want to learn, experiment, add LATEX support, and make improvements to resume scoring and other UI featues.
+As such, this fork may not always align with the original project's roadmap or feature set.

 ## 🎯 Why Choose ResumeLM?

 **ResumeLM** is a free, open-source AI resume builder that helps job seekers create professional, ATS-optimized resumes that increase interview chances by up to **3x**.
 Our intelligent platform combines cutting-edge AI technology with proven resume best practices to help you land your dream job.